dave-ops/korg/README.md

-# korg
+# Korg AI
-The Korg AI CLI
+The CLI, NO UI AI
-It's a scalpel, not a saws-all
+_It's a scalpel, not a saws-all_